- Original Article

 The empirical analysis highlighted the considerable effect of individual characteristics on citizenship status.
 In particular, higher family stability, educational attainment, current economic situation, perceived financial well-being, duration of residence and coming from a country that is a former colony of their new country of residence appear to increase the likelihood of citizenship status amongst immigrants living in Europe, as they are synonymous with a consolidated process of integration into the country of residence.
 However, the effect of policy factors is also important.
 In particular, a lower residence requirement for naturalisation and a more inclusive environment favour immigrants becoming citizens of the new country of residence.
 These conditions seem to be characteristic of countries belonging to the French integration model, where there is a more balanced relationship between a low number of years of residence required for naturalisation, a relatively high naturalisation rate and proportion of foreign citizens compared to other countries.
 Therefore, this seems to be an optimal mix for promoting the acquisition of citizenship status amongst young and adult immigrants.
 Indeed, the acquisition of citizenship status by immigrants perfectly reflects the French integration model, according to which ‘members of some cultural community abandon at least some of their customs and practices’ (Mason, 1999, p.
 266).
 The French ‘Contrat d’accueil et de l’intégration’, introduced by the first Sarkozy Law of 2003 but made compulsory in 2007 after the second Sarkozy Law, and the ‘Integration Contract’ recently included in the Belgian ‘Citizenisation’ policy show that the introduction of civic requirements has not been challenged by the shift from assimilationist to anti-discrimination policies.
 Ultimately, immigrants do not start to resemble native citizens by just adopting similar social, economic and cultural behaviours, but also by acquiring the same rights and duties.
 In this regard, citizenship status helps to reduce differences between foreign and native citizens, a marker of the integration paradigm.

 Conversely, despite the special treatment of foreigners coming from former colonies in Spain and Portugal, and therefore the high naturalisation rate and proportion of non-EU foreign citizens in these countries, Southern European countries are characterised by a ‘subordinate integration’ (Ambrosini, 2005).
 Integration is mainly restricted to those segments of the labour market, where there is a strong demand for unskilled and temporary work, which does not (yet) conform with a process of granting immigrants the same civil and political participation as the native citizens, as indicated by citizenship status.
 This is a distinctive feature of the Southern European countries, contributing to the definition of the aforementioned ‘Southern European model of integration’.
 As far as Italy, this kind of approach towards integration becomes even more problematic if we consider that a turn towards the social and cultural dimension of integration has occurred in the last decade (Paparusso, 2016).
 As a result of a long process started with the ‘Carta dei valori della cittadinanza e dell’integrazione’ (‘Charter of the values of citizenship and integration’), introduced by the Home Affairs Minister Giuliano Amato during the II Prodi Government in 2006, the Security Package (Law 94/2009), approved by the IV Silvio Berlusconi Government in July 2009, has institutionalised the importance of learning the Italian language and about Italian history and culture as a prerequisite for a positive and active inclusion of immigrants into the Italian society.
-Accordingly, few days after the entry into the Italian territory, immigrants have to sign an ‘Integration Agreement’2 in order to obtain the permit of stay.
+Accordingly, few days after the entry into the Italian territory, immigrants have to sign an ‘Integration Agreement’Footnote 2 in order to obtain the permit of stay.
 One month before the expiration of the Agreement, the knowledge of the Italian language, civic culture and civil life have to be sufficiently proved by the immigrant through a test, whose failure means the denial of the permit of stay.
 Moreover, successfully passing a language test is amongst the requirements asked to immigrants who apply for the residence permit for long-term residents.
 Generally, the integration of immigrants is considered the final step of a successful and durable process of residence in the country of destination.
 With civic integration, the ability of immigrants to demonstrate to be integrated through the success in language and civic courses becomes a prerequisite of their entry and residence in the host country (Carbone, Gargiulo, & Russo Spena, 2018; Vitiello, 2017).
 By this way, the relationship between immigration and integration has been inverted.
 Integration and immigration policies have been inextricably linked, with integration that has been made functional to the entry and the residence of immigrants in a foreign country and that has been placed amongst the instruments and the policies of immigration control (Paparusso, 2017).
 Moreover, according to the ‘subordinate integration’, immigrants ‘should stay behind, giving priority to Italians for the access to the most skilled jobs, as well as to scarce social goods, such as public housing’ (Ambrosini, 2004, p.
 17), but they must follow a quite demanding path to enjoy the citizenship rights, demonstrating an in-depth knowledge of the Italian language, the Constitution, society, institutions and national customs to regularly reside and integrate in our country, if civic integration is applied.
 This is an important paradox for a country whose immigrants represent a mature component of its population and a pervasive trait of its society.

 This study has some limitations.
 Firstly, it does not take into account the behaviour of multiculturalist countries as regards the concession of citizenship rights to immigrants.
 The academic literature (e.g. Duyvendak & Scholten, 2011; Kymlicka, 2012) has shed light on the debate about the effectiveness of multiculturalism in achieving its intended effects, especially in granting immigrants equality and emancipation (Koopmans, 2010).
 In particular, one research strand argues that since they emphasise ethnic and cultural particularisms, multicultural policies risk ‘reinforcing ethnic stratification and ethno-cultural conflict’ (Bosswick & Heckmann, 2006, p.
 5), producing isolation and discouraging the process of reducing gaps between nationals and non-nationals.
 Such considerations point to the need for more detailed analysis of how holding citizenship rights works in a multiculturalist context.
 Indeed, the dataset covers six European countries.
 For instance, Nordic countries, such as Sweden, Finland and Norway, whose immigrants usually show higher levels of integration (MIPEX, 2015), are excluded.
 Secondly, the source used collects sample data from metropolitan cities; therefore, the sample is representative of immigrants who reside in urban areas.
 This aspect should be taken into account when interpreting the empirical results: the likelihood of citizenship status amongst young and adult immigrants and the associated factors is not independent by the fact of living in urban contexts, where, as occurs for other integration processes, the opportunities of acquiring the citizenship status may be higher compared to rural areas (Balbo, 2009).
 Thirdly, as largely discussed in the paper, civic and language requirements have become central in citizenship policies in European immigration countries (Paparusso, 2016); nevertheless, as already noted, the variables that controlled for these factors at both individual and national levels and that I called having attended a civic or language course and civic integration respectively, were not statistically significant.
 Moreover, data refer to people not born in the country of residence, who are or were non-EU citizens and who are holding or renewing a legal immigrant status in the new country of residence.
 Therefore, results emerged by this work are not applicable and generalizable to all immigrants living in all Europe and can be drawn only partial policy conclusions.
 Finally, the study is based on a cross-sectional survey conducted in the country of residence, which means that immigrants who left the country of residence are not accounted for.
 In other words, there may be a self-selection bias and any causal interpretation is not allowed.
 Future studies could benefit from a longitudinal perspective.